-G Adventures: Amazon, Antarctica, Arctic, Galapagos, Greek Isles, Thailand, West Africa
+G Adventures: Amazon, Antarctica, Arctic, Galapagos, West Africa

-Lindblad Expeditions: Africa, Alaska, Amazon, Antarctica, Arctic, Central America, Europe, Galapagos, Mexico, New Zealand, Southeast Asia/Pacific
+Lindblad Expeditions: Alaska, Amazon, Antarctica, Arctic, California, Canada, Caribbean, Central and South America, Europe, Galapagos, Mexico, Pacific Northwest, Southeast Asia/Pacific

 Quark Expeditions: Antarctica and Arctic

-Zegrahm Expeditions: Africa, Alaska, Amazon, Antarctica, Arctic, Asia, Australia/New Zealand, Central America, Europe, Galapagos, Middle East, South America, South Pacific
+Zegrahm Expeditions: Africa, Alaska, Amazon, Antarctica, Arctic, Asia, Australia/New Zealand, Central America, Europe, Galapagos, South America, South Pacific

 --written by Sarah Schlichter